confluentinc/ksqldb-recipes/docs/retail/loyalty-rewards/index.md

 ### Buy 5 And The Next One's On Us

 The chances are high you have a coffee stamp card in your wallet.
-(Or serval dozen of them.)
+(Or several dozen of them.)
 To keep our test data small we'll be generous as say our customers only need to buy 5 coffees to get a free one.
 Whatever the number, the implementation of this scheme is straightforward.
 We count up the number of drinks they've